Dog whistle (politics): 21st century

 Former Fox News anchor Tucker Carlson has been reported to use dog-whistling tactics on his former commentary show Tucker Carlson Tonight.

 During the 2018 gubernatorial race in Florida, Ron DeSantis came under criticism for comments that were allegedly racist, saying: "The last thing we need to do is to monkey this up by trying to embrace a socialist agenda with huge tax increases and bankrupting the state.
 That is not going to work.
 That's not going to be good for Florida."
 DeSantis was accused of using the verb "monkey" as a racist dog whistle; his opponent, Andrew Gillum, was an African American.
 DeSantis denied that his comment was meant to be racially charged.

+Bill Grueskin of the Columbia Journalism Review speculates that the term “dog whistle” has turned itself into its own form of dog-whistling in journalistic circles.
+Grueskin states that the phrase itself is often used by journalists to state that a political message is subtle rather than persuasive.

+In 2023, a Los Angeles area school reported a pride flag that had been put on fire near an elementary school.
+The governor of California, Gavin Newsom, acknowledged the occurrence as a “hate crime” that was executed by the far right.
+Newsom further added that the result of the “woke” movement had become its own dog-whistle and was used by oppressors as an excuse to commit hateful acts in order to protest its intended purpose of universal tolerance.

+In January 2026, the Department of Labor posted “One Homeland.
+One People.
+One Heritage.”.
+Many saw this post as an occurrence of political dog-whistling that pushed a neo-nazi agenda.

+In March 2026 Texas U.S. Senate candidate Jasmine Crockett accused her Democratic opponent James Talarico of supporting ads that were "straight up racist," and called questions of her electability a "dog whistle."

 Terms such as "woke", "CRT", and "DEI" have been described as dog whistles against Black people.